Sleep & Wellness

 Bedtime anxiety affects children at every age differently.
 Learn what causes it at 6, 8, 9, and 10, practical strategies that help, and how a calming story routine can ease the worry.

-How to Tell Bedtime Anxiety from Normal Stalling
+How Do I Tell Bedtime Anxiety From Normal Stalling?

 Bedtime anxiety doesn't look the same at every age — and the strategies that help a 6-year-old often don't land with a 10-year-old.
 The fears change, the way kids show them changes, and what helps changes too.
+Nighttime fears actually become more common as children move from preschool into the school years, peaking around ages 7–9 before easing slightly (Muris et al., 2001).
 Here's what to expect at each stage.

 6 Year Old Scared at Bedtime: When Imagination Runs Wild